Child Custody Shaw Family Law is a Recognized Leader in Divorce and Family Law

 • Sole Physical Custody: The child primarily lives with one parent, while the other parent may have visitation rights.

 If parents are able to agree upon child custody arrangements on their own, such arrangements will usually be recognized and honored by the court.
-A child custody lawyer can help parents through this process.
 If mutual agreement cannot be reached, a custody decision must be rendered by a judge.
 Family courts in Alabama prioritize these decisions according to the perceived best interests of the child.

 Factors Considered in Alabama Child Custody Cases: